 Starwood Preferred Guest® Credit Card from American Express: Perfect for Anyone Who Travels

-With the Starwood Preferred Guest® Credit Card from American Express, you’ll earn one point per dollar spent on all purchases, plus accelerated earnings when you use your card for Starwood hotel stays.
+With the Starwood Preferred Guest® Credit Card from American Express, you’ll earn two points per dollar spent on all purchases.
 You’ll also enjoy no foreign transaction fees when you use your card for overseas purchases, which can save you as much as 3% when you travel internationally.

 Depending on what kind of traveler you are, using your points for free hotel stays might be your best bet.
-Although the intro bonus on this card may appear low compared to similar programs, it isn’t when you consider how cheap free nights are to come by.
 As you’ll see in the chart below, free weekend nights at Category 1 properties start at just 2,000 points.

 |Category 1||Category 2||Category 3||Category 4||Category 5||Category 6||Category 7|